 - Daily classes will be taught on photo techniques, post-processing methods, and image critique!

 - Learn many new photo skills in the field with a cap of 5 participants for each instructor!

 Due to the potential for winter weather delays, we recommend that all participants arrive in Billings, MT (BIL) the day before the workshop.
-For those that arrive the night before, we have a special group rate at the Best Western Plus Clocktower Inn (details provided after booking).
+For those that arrive the night before, we recommend booking at Best Western Plus Clocktower Inn .
 The exact itinerary will depend on weather conditions and group interest and may differ from what is presented below.